 Finding a new insurer, comparing prices and cover

 The OFSP keeps a register of qualifying providers and has a tool for comparing providers called Priminfo.
 Premiums for the following year are published by the end of September on Priminfo every year.
 In addition, there are commercial comparison websites such as Comparis and Bonus.
 In 2001 there were close to 100 different approved insurance providers.
-In 2016 there are only 57.
+Now, in 2018, there are only 57.

 Health insurance premiums are rising in line with costs.
-2016 will see average health insurance premium increases of 4% nationally with some rising by over 20%.
-The chart above shows average premium increases since 2006.
-The average premium has risen by 40% over this ten-year period.
+Premiums rose by an average of 4.5% nationally in 2017 and by 4% in 2018.
+In 2019 they will rise a further 1.2% on average.
+The chart above shows average premium increases between 2006 and 2016.
+The average premium rose by 40% over this ten-year period.

 If you have any questions let us know in the comment box below on our website and we will try to answer.